AcademySoftwareFoundation/openfx/.github/ISSUE_TEMPLATE/standard-change.md

 How will hosts and plugins negotiate use of this change?
 Show how it works when a host implements it but not plugin and vice versa.

+## Documentation Impact

+What changes to the docs are needed for this change?

 ## Stakeholders

 Who will benefit from this proposed change?
 Plug-ins, hosts, or both?
 Specific types of hosts?

+## Discussion